Enterprise-CMCS/macpro-mdct-qmr/README.md

 1. MDCT-QMR-IMPL: The account that contains our val environment.
 1. MDCT-QMR-PROD: The account that contains our production environment.

-They can be found in the Projects tab of Kion.
+They can be found in the **Projects** tab of Kion.

-### Setting up AWS Credentials locally
+### Setting up AWS Credentials Locally

 ---

-Once you have configured the AWS CLI on your personal machine, if you want to access a given account locally you will.
+Once you have configured the AWS CLI on your personal machine, if you want to access a given account locally, you will be able to.

 1. [Log into the VPN](#steps-for-logging-into-cisco-anyconnect-client)
 1. Navigate to Kion